The Nike HyperAdapt 1.0 is Mark Parker’s Masterpiece

 ‘Innovation at Nike is not about dreaming of tomorrow,’ says Hatfield.
 ‘It’s about accelerating toward it.’
 Powered by E.A.R.L – Electric Adaptable Reaction Lacing – the HyperAdapt 1.0 features LED lighting, heel sensors, motors and cable systems that adjust to an ‘algorithmic pressure equation’.
 In English?
 The sneaker actually moulds to your exact specifications.
 When you slip into the HyperAdapt, the sneaker writhes to sense friction points.
 You can then use buttons on the side to tweak the fit, allowing for micro-adjustments on the fly.

-Composed with Flywire and Flyweave, the HyperAdapt 1.0 rewires the connection between electrical, digital and mechanical engineering, subverting the very idea of traditional lacing systems.
-A collaborative effort between dream team Mark Parker, Tinker Hatfield, and lead-engineer Tiffany Beers, the HyperAdapt packs in three decades of blue-sky ideas and technologies, and looks like it’s been torn straight from your midnight reveries of space travel.
+Composed of Flywire and Flyweave, the HyperAdapt 1.0 rewires the connection between electrical, digital and mechanical engineering, subverting the very idea of traditional lacing systems.
+A collaborative effort between dream team Mark Parker, Tinker Hatfield, and lead engineer Tiffany Beers, the HyperAdapt packs in three decades of blue-sky ideas and technologies and looks like it’s been torn straight from your midnight reveries of space travel.